Wilson County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance (proof of financial responsibility) for a period of time, typically two years, following a DUI conviction.
+• SR-22 Insurance Requirement: You will likely be required to maintain SR-22 insurance for a period of three years following your DUI conviction.

 Special Programs